thoughtworks/simplebandit/README.md

 };
 ```

-If all your features have the value `1`, you can also pass them as a list:
+If all your features have the value `1`, you can also pass them as a list, so:

 ```typescript
 actions = {